 The UNFCCC – United Nations Framework Convention on Climate Change is the first global deal to lower greenhouse gas emissions.
 It got created in 1992 and involves 195 out of 197 countries today.
-Note that the abbreviation UNFCCC also refers to the UN secretariat for climate change in Bonn.
-A body that was created after the environmental deal.
+Note that the abbreviation UNFCCC also refers to the UN secretariat for climate change in Bonn – a body established after the environmental deal.

-The UNFCCC can be seen as the foundation for all the UNs work that considers climate change.
-One of the main principles is that rich countries are to take a greater responsibility.
-Since their greater economies tends to be related to the extraction of fossil fuels.
-Which is the largest cause of climate change (2/3s of the global emissions).
-Amongst other things, richer countries are asked to give financial support to non-industrialised nations.
+The UNFCCC is the foundation for all the UN’s work considering climate change.
+One of the main principles is that industrialized countries are to take greater responsibility, as they are more responsible for climate change (due to the extraction of fossil fuels).
+Amongst other things, wealthier nations are to give financial support to non-industrialized countries.

 The Kyoto protocol

 As mentioned above, the UNFCCC needed more concrete ambitions.
-The possibility to create these was stated in article 17 of the convention.
-This article allows for suggestions on additional protocols that states concrete actions.
-Following this article, the Kyoto protocol was created in 1997.
+Therefore, the convention included Article 17, which allows additional protocols that state concrete actions.
+The first one of these protocols was the Kyoto protocol, created in 1997.
 It established a binding agreement that stated clear reductions of greenhouse gases.
 In other words, the Kyoto protocol is the first implementation of actual measurements of the UNFCCC.
-It expired in 2020 and was replaced by the current, and more ambitious, Paris Agreement.
+It expired in 2020 and got replaced by the current and more ambitious Paris Agreement.

 The Paris Agreement

-The Paris Agreement is, like the Kyoto protocol, an operationalisation of the ambitions in the UNFCCC.
-In other words it is an effort that realises the goals of UNFCCC.
-As mentioned, the ambition is to limit global warming to far below 2°C, with the ambition of below 1,5°C. In line with UNFCCC, the deal springs from the idea that richer countries should be more responsible than poor ones.
-Amongst many things, rich countries are bond to contribute with 100 million dollars per year.
-Something that begun in 2020.
-This money is supposed to enable poorer nations to adapt to and mitigate climate change.
+The Paris Agreement is, like the Kyoto protocol, an operationalization of the ambitions of the UNFCCC.
+In other words, it is an effort that realizes the goals of UNFCCC.
+As mentioned, it aims to limit global warming to below 2°C, with the ambition of below 1,5°C. In line with UNFCCC, the deal springs from the idea that industrialized nations are more responsible than non-industrialized ones.
+Amongst many things, wealthier countries are to contribute 100 million dollars per year.
+The money is supposed to enable poorer nations to adapt to and mitigate climate change.
 More so, the payment began in 2020.

-For the Paris Agreement to function, a minimum of 55 countries had to sign it.
-This was equivalent to about 55 % of the worlds total emissions.
-Luckily, 175 nations signed the agreement as soon as it was possible, on the 22nd of April 2016.
-Amongst the signing nations were China and the US, who together stand for about 40 % of the global emissions.
-Since the signing of the agreement was so successful, the Paris Agreement is seen as a global victory.
+For the Paris Agreement to function, at least 55 countries had to sign it.
+This number was equivalent to about 55% of the world’s total emissions.
+Luckily, 175 nations signed the agreement rapidly on the 22nd of April 2016.
+China and the US were among the signing nations, representing about 40 % of the global emissions.
+Since the signing of the agreement was so successful, the Paris Agreement is considered an international victory.

 The NDCs of the Paris Agreement

-Before the COP-meeting in Paris 2015, the UN asked every nation to submit their INDCs.
+Before the COP meeting in Paris in 2015, the UN asked every nation to submit their INDCs.
 These are the Intended Nationally Determined Contributions.
-Basically, they state what each nation intends to commit to regarding greenhouse gas reductions.
-As the Paris Agreement was signed, these contributions turned into NDC – Nationally Determined Contributions.
-This means that the intentions were made legally binding after the negotiations.
-Furthermore, the member states of the UN agreed to update the NDCs every 5th year.
-The idea is that this would make it easier to work harder with environmental urgencies.
-The last update of the Paris Agreement occured at COP26.
+They state what each government intends to commit to regarding greenhouse gas reductions.
+With the signing of the Paris Agreement, these contributions turned into NDC – Nationally Determined Contributions.
+This change means that the intentions were made legally binding after the negotiations.